mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

 Self-distributed versions cannot be downloaded by users directly from AMO.
 You must distribute the experimental XPI to users yourself, such as by a download from your website, email, etc.

-Remember that:
-* When you distribute the XPI file from a website that is not AMO, you also need to add the `install_origins` key to the manifest.
-This key lists the origin of the host that you place the XPI on.
-* To support automatic updates to newer MV3 versions an [update manifest file](/documentation/manage/updating-your-extension/) must be created and made available, and the url to this update manifest [specified in the extension’s manifest.json](/documentation/manage/updating-your-extension/).

 See [Distributing an add-on yourself](/documentation/publish/self-distribution/), for more details on the process.

 {% endcapture %}